Measuring Stereotype and Deviation Biases in Large Language Models: Results

 \subsubsection{Implicit}

 We perform sentiment score analysis for each generation.
 For each LLM-generated text, the polarity (i.e., sentiment score) is a value between -1, being the most negative, and 1, being the most positive.
 Overall, there exist few notable differences in sentiment scores between demographic groups.

-To illustrate, the female texts generated by gpt-4o-mini and command-r-plus have a slightly higher polarity value (0.14 and 0.15) compared to the male texts (0.11 and 0.12).
+To illustrate, the female texts generated by gpt-4o-mini and command-r-plus have a slightly higher polarity value (0.14 and 0.15) compared to the male texts (0.11 and 0.12), while for claude-3.5-sonnet and llama-3.5-70b, the polarity values for the texts were relatively similar between genders.
 For gpt-4o-mini and llama-3.1-70b, the Asian texts from both models also have the lowest median polarities (0.12 and 0.13) among all ethnic groups.
 This difference is especially notable for llama-3.1-70b, where the median polarity of the texts for all other ethnic groups is at least 0.17.

 Interestingly, some of the models exhibit contradictory sentiments towards the same demographic group.
 Claude-3.5-sonnet outputs the highest median polarity of 0.14 for Baby Boomer texts compared to other age groups.
 On the other hand, the Baby Boomer texts generated by command-r-plus have the lowest median polarity of 0.11, with all other age groups having a median polarity of at least 0.14.